 On the Jane Addams Memorial Tollway, growth on the urbanized eastern section has leveled off in the past 10 years as growth has moved westward with development, past the suburbs and into exurbs.
 For example, transactions at the Elgin Plaza (representative of exurbs) have grown at a much higher rate than transactions at the Devon Avenue and River Road plazas (representative of the suburbs) in recent years.
 Growth at the suburban plazas is largely limited by the existing peak-period traffic congestion.
 This congestion is anticipated to be partially alleviated by the widening and reconstruction of this facility.
 Between 2012 and 2014, traffic on the western portion of Jane Addams was depressed by the major construction work.
-Impacts are expected to shift east as construction moves to the eastern portion of the Jane Addams between 2015 and 2018.
-However, with the completion of construction work west of the Elgin Plaza, the facility began to see recovery of traffic volumes in the second half of 2014.
+Although, with the completion of construction west of the Elgin Plaza, the facility began to see recovery of traffic volumes in the second half of 2014.
+Impacts have shifted east with the start of construction on the eastern portion of the Jane Addams in 2014.
+This construction is planned for completion in 2016.